nmonareng/TSA-Complaints/README.md

 ## Summary of Findings

-Unfortunately some of the complaints have not been allocated to an airport,category or subcategory.
+The results provide an overview of the analyzed complaints; however, they may not be fully comprehensive.
+Unfortunately, some complaints have not been allocated to an airport, category, or subcategory due to missing or incomplete data.
+As a result, certain insights may be limited, and the findings should be interpreted with this consideration in mind.

 Using Malloy, a summary of complaints by country has been generated: